 – What are your quality assurance guarantees for the client?

-– We guarantee the quality of the implemented testing according to the specifications and requirements to the product.
-To ensure the maximum quality of testing, we continuously communicate with the client, closely cooperate with the development team on all stages of software life cycle.
+– We guarantee the quality of the implemented testing according to the specifications and requirements of the product.
+To ensure the maximum quality of testing, we continuously communicate with the client, closely cooperate with the development team on all stages of the software life cycle.
 Besides, we constantly broaden our outlooks and improve the skills of our QA specialists.

 – How the client can minimize risks if, for example, the dedicated tester got ill and you have no other testers available?

-– There’s no such risks for our clients at all.
+– There are no such risks for our clients at all.
 We did our best to build our department in such a way so that risks like disease and something else could not affect work anyhow.
 We always have a substitute player who is ready to come when needed or replace another QA specialist when he is temporarily absent.

 You can see the complete list of services in testing here.